h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-part-1/introduction-to-machine-learning-with-h2o-part-1.md

 ```
 ['CREDIT_SCORE', 'FIRST_PAYMENT_DATE', 'FIRST_TIME_HOMEBUYER_FLAG', 'MATURITY_DATE', 'METROPOLITAN_STATISTICAL_AREA', 'MORTGAGE_INSURANCE_PERCENTAGE', 'NUMBER_OF_UNITS', 'OCCUPANCY_STATUS', 'ORIGINAL_COMBINED_LOAN_TO_VALUE', 'ORIGINAL_DEBT_TO_INCOME_RATIO', 'ORIGINAL_UPB', 'ORIGINAL_LOAN_TO_VALUE', 'ORIGINAL_INTEREST_RATE', 'CHANNEL', 'PROPERTY_STATE', 'PROPERTY_TYPE', 'POSTAL_CODE', 'LOAN_SEQUENCE_NUMBER', 'LOAN_PURPOSE', 'ORIGINAL_LOAN_TERM', 'NUMBER_OF_BORROWERS', 'SELLER_NAME', 'SERVICER_NAME']
 ```
-## Task 4: Build a GLM with default settings and inspect the results
+## Task 4: Build a GLM with Default Settings and Inspect the Results

 Now that we have our train, valid, and test sets, as well as our x and y variables defined, we can start building models!
 We will start with an H2O Generalized Linear Model (GLM).
 A GLM fits a generalized linear model, specified by a response variable, a set of predictors, and a description of the error distribution.
 Since we have a binomial classification problem, we have to specify the family, in this case, it will be “binomial.”